Twenty-Four Hours a Day

 their personality problems.
 That's why going on the wagon doesn't solve

 anything.
 That's why taking the pledge usually doesn't work.
+Was

 my personality problem ever solved by going on the wagon or taking the